On the Visibility category of the Shafarevich--Tate group: Minimal visualizations of different dimensions

 \subsection{Step 2.
 Obtain list of genus $2$ curves whose Jacobians can be glued with some candidate elliptic curve to obtain $3$-dimensional visualizations.}

 The $3$-dimensional visualization we are attempting to construct will arise from the setup of \Cref{subsec:main_setup}; in particular, we will want to glue $E[5]$ to a Galois submodule of the $5$-torsion of the Jacobian of a genus $2$ curve.
-One way to obtain this is to work exclusively with genus $2$ curves $C$ that admit real multiplication by $\sqrt{5}$, for then $J_C[\sqrt{5}]$ would at least have the correct rank as a Galois module to be able to be isomorphic to $E[5]$ for $E$ an elliptic curve.
+One way to obtain this is to work exclusively with genus $2$ curves $C$ that admit real multiplication by $\sqrt{5}$, for then $J_C[\sqrt{5}]$ would at least have the correct structure as an abelian group to be able to be isomorphic to $E[5]$ as Galois modules for $E$ an elliptic curve.

 To generate these genus $2$ curves, we use \cite[Corollary 7.1]{cowan2024generic} that provides a sextic polynomial $f_5(a,b,c; x)$ over $\Q[a,b,c]$ such that, for generic choices of $a,b,c \in \Q$, the genus $2$ curve $y^2 = f_5(a,b,c; x)$ has RM by $\sqrt{5}$.
 This polynomial can be found in our repository as \texttt{data/5.txt}.